IDArnhem/hslab-rig-realsense/deploy.md

 # Deployment guide

-Follow this checklist to get the righ hardware ready:
+Follow this checklist to get the rig hardware ready:

 - [ ] Make sure that all your nanos are properly powered with supplies capable of delivering **3A** of current.
 - [ ] Run `sanitycheck.sh` in all your nanos to check that all necessary libraries are installed.